- Being able to quickly find the information you're looking for is essential in today's fast-paced information-flooded world.

 Was any parental control installed at any point in time?
 Then, it is time to turn it off as it might be responsible for blocking some websites.

-The exception list menu can be located under the advanced settings menu for most browsers (IE, Safari, Firefox, and Chrome).
+Also, try including in the browser exception list, the particular URL that is having connectivity issues.
+The Exception List menu can be located under the advanced settings menu for most browsers (IE, Safari, Firefox, and Chrome).